5 Questions to Ask Your Teen to Motivate Them Without Annoying Them

 We love this question.
 Sometimes teens get stuck on a specific career path because they think it’s the only way to “make good money.”

-At Ready, MindSet, Go!
-(RMG), we’ve interviewed dozens of high schoolers who have told us, before starting the program, that they wanted to go into banking or finance — but when we dig into WHY they’ve decided on these careers, it’s clear money is the driving factor.
+Dozens of high schoolers have told us that they wanted to go into banking or finance — but when we dig into WHY they’ve decided on these careers, it’s clear money is the driving factor.

 Powerful Question #2: What would make you jump out of bed at 6 am on a Saturday?

-For example, if your child will wake up at 6 am to watch or attend a soccer game, perhaps they could find a career in the Sporting industry.
+For example, if your child wakes up at 6 am to watch or attend a soccer game, they could find a career in the Sporting industry.
 And this isn’t to say they have to play a sport — they could work in marketing at ESPN, write for a sports publication, or perhaps even do development work on a sports betting mobile app.

 If it’s attending a Billie Eilish concert, the Music industry might spark their interest.
 Would they ever be interested in becoming a musician’s agent?
 What about a music/sound editor?
 Public relations exec?

-Our point is: that everyone is motivated by something.
+The point is that everyone is motivated by something.
 And you can find a good job and career doing pretty much anything.

 Powerful Question #3: If you could drop one thing in your life without consequence (a person, a subject, a class, an activity), what would it be?